hplgit/preprocess/README.txt

 - Move to code.google.com/p/preprocess for code hosting.
 - Re-org directory structure to assist with deployment to pypi and better installation with setup.py.
+- Pulled the "content.types" file that assists with filetype determination into "preprocess.py".
+This makes "preprocess.py" fully independent and also makes the "setup.py" simpler.

 ### v1.0.9
 - Fix the 'contentType' optional arg for #include's.